First, What the heck even is a double mane?!

 A double mane refers to a style of horse mane.
 Typically, horse’s manes – the hair growing from the crest of the neck – sweep to one side or the other of the horse’s neck.
 The mane may naturally go to the right or to the left, but mane hair nearly always falls on only one side.
 Horses that have a “double mane” tend to be horses with a very thick mane that has lots of hair.
 Due to the thickness, the mane may naturally split down the middle creating a full or semi-full mane on both sides of the horse’s neck.

 While much of this is due to variance in the natural thickness of a horse’s mane, some is due to the fact that in many breed circles it is considered “proper grooming” to “thin” a mane.
-Thinning a mane consists of using a small metal comb to pull out mane hair strategically so that the mane lies neatly on one side of the horse’s neck.
+Thinning typically a mane consists of using a small metal comb to pull out mane hair strategically so that the mane lies neatly on one side of the horse’s neck, although many groomers and horse owners now use thinning shears> to make this process quick and painless for the groomer.

 Thinning is one option for controlling a double mane if your horse’s mane is splitting down the middle and you (or the organization you show in) finds a split mane to be an undesirable trait.